 Cryptocurrency prices: Here are rates of Bitcoin, Ethereum, Polygon, Solana

-A stablecoin is a cryptocurrency that has very little volatility.
-Its value is linked to a real-world asset such as fiat currency or gold.
-Talking about some of the popular tokens, Tether, USD Coin, and Binance USD are trading at $1 (flat), $1 (flat), and $1 (flat), respectively.
-Terra Classic is listed at $0.00011 (up 2.49%).
+A stablecoin is a cryptocurrency with extremely low volatility.
+Its value is linked to a physical asset such as fiat currency or gold.
+Some of the popular tokens, Tether, USD Coin, and Binance, are trading at $1 (flat), $1 (down 0.1%), and $1 (flat), respectively.
+Terra Classic is listed at $0.00011 (up 2.76%).

 Take a look at top 5 losers of the day

-On the basis of traffic, liquidity, trading volumes, and confidence in the legitimacy of trading volumes, Binance, Coinbase Exchange, and Kraken are the top three cryptocurrency spot exchanges.
-Binance and Coinbase Exchange had a 24-hour volume of $8.47 billion (up 54.61%) and $0.93 billion (up 62.98%), respectively.
-Kraken's volume was $0.4 billion, which is up 108.62% from yesterday.
+Based on traffic, liquidity, trading volumes, and confidence in the legitimacy of trading volumes, Binance, Coinbase Exchange, and Kraken are the top three cryptocurrency spot exchanges.
+In the last 24 hours, Binance and Coinbase Exchange recorded a volume of $4.48 billion (down 2.62%) and $0.47 billion (down 35.21%), respectively.
+Meanwhile, Kraken saw a volume of $0.15 billion, which is down 20.76% from yesterday.

 Take a glance at today's top 5 NFT tokens